sc0ttkclark/cache-wp-query/README.md

 # Cache WP_Query

+## DEPRECATED

+WordPress 6.1 introduces [WP_Query caching](https://make.wordpress.org/core/2022/10/07/improvements-to-wp_query-performance-in-6-1/) which makes this repository no longer necessary.
+Enjoy!

+_Everything below here is from the original readme._

+## Description

 Cache WP_Query will cache posts from WP_Query through an automatic wrapper.
 It avoids extra DB requests and caches to object cache.
 Integrates with ElasticPress to cache those requests too!

 ## Supports